Written by: Corey Janoff

 Secondly, there is a decent chance you will soon be leaving the new attending job you just started.
 There's about a 50% chance you'll be changing jobs within three years of entering practice.
 Depending on where you live, a job change may require a move.
 And a move will require you to sell the house you just bought (likely with a small down payment physician mortgage loan).

 Selling a house, you recently purchased is typically one of the more costly financial moves you can make.
 You likely haven't paid down the mortgage much since most of your payments in the early years go towards interest.
 Also, the house may not have appreciated much in value – heck, it could even decrease in value.
-The commission you will pay to a real estate agent when the selling eats away much of the equity you have in the home (if any), and you may even have to pay money to sell your house.
+The commission you will pay to a real estate agent when the selling eats away much of the equity you have in the home at that point (if any), and you may even have to pay money to sell your house.

 Rather than rushing to buy a house, wait six months to a year in your new job to make sure you like it, and you plan to stay in that location for the foreseeable future.
 I've seen too many people get burned by quickly purchasing a house as a new attending.
 As tough as it is to wait, waiting might save you a lot of money and headaches in the near future.